Bhumi (goddess): Satyabhama avatar

-After receiving his desired boon, Narakasura grew arrogant and drunk with his power.
+The scriptures narrate how Bhumi took incarnation as a human to slay her son, Narakasura.
+According to the legend, after receiving his desired boon, Narakasura grew arrogant and drunk with his power.
 He started capturing women and forcefully made them his wives.
 He captured nearly 16,000 women.
 He wrested control of heaven from Indra and no deity was able to defeat him because of his boon.
 Narakasura even took the earrings of Indra's mother, Aditi, and gave them to his mother, Bhumi.
-Bhudevi was requested by the devas to slay her son.
+Bhumi was requested by the devas to slay her son.
 She manifested herself upon the earth as Satyabhama, the daughter of Satrajit.
 Satyabhama married Krishna, and the couple waged war on Narakasura.
 She finally beheaded the latter with her husband's Sudarshana Chakra, thus fulfilling the prophecy that the asura could only be killed by his mother.

+Andal avatar

+Andal, the only female Alvar saint of South India, is considered an avatar of Bhumi Devi.
+She is believed to be active in the 8th-century CE.
+Andal was raised by Periyalvar in Srivilliputhur, where she grew up as an ardent devotee of Krishna.
+According to literary and religious tradition, Periyalvar was an ardent devotee of Vishnu and he used to string garlands to Vishnu every day.
+He was childless and one day, he found a girl under a Tulasi plant in the garden inside Sri Andal Rangamannar Temple, Srivilliputhur.
+This child was believed to be a manifestation of Bhu Devi herself.
+He named the child as Gothai, who grew up as a devotee of Krishna.
+She is believed to have worn the garland before dedicating it to the presiding deity of the temple.
+The girl Kothai was thus named Andal and was referred to as "Chudikodutha Sudarkodi", meaning the lady who wore and gave her garland to Vishnu.
+Periyalvar took Andal to the Ranganathaswamy Temple in Srirangam where she was reunited with Vishnu as his bride.

+Andal was brought up by Periyalvar in an atmosphere of love and devotion.
+As she grew into a beautiful maiden, her fervor for God grew to the extent that she decided to marry only God himself.
+It was at Srirangam where Vishnu as Ranganatha married Bhu Devi as Andal.
+Andal is credited with two great Tamil works, Tiruppavai and Nachiyar Tirumoli, which are still recited by devotees during the winter festival season of Margali.